USA expert on Trump's intentions "A complete reorganization of the state is hardly possible"

 Do you think that many men had a problem with electing a woman to the highest office?

-The accusation of sexism was of course quickly made, but as I said, we first have to see who voted how.
+The accusation of sexism was of course quickly made, but as I said, we first have to look at who voted how.
 We will probably be able to determine the gender gap, but we also had it with Hillary Clinton and Joe Biden.
 So we can see that women with a university degree in particular vote differently to other voters.
 But until we have the figures, we shouldn't jump to such conclusions.

 But on paper, the US economy isn't actually doing so badly: why was Harris still unable to score points here?